kevinlekiller/mpv_scripts/autospeed/README.md

         For example, most (all?) bluray videos have variable frame rates.
         Since the speed calulation must be done every time the video fps changes, this increases CPU load slightly.
-        On my CPU, mpv goes from ~10% to ~16% CPU usage with this option enabled. autospeed-spause
+        On my computer, mpv goes from ~10% to ~16% CPU usage with this option enabled. autospeed-spause
         true/false - Pause video while switching display modes.
         Before switching the display mode (refresh rate), pause the video, unpause after